awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 ------

 1. Cluster provisioning usually takes between 10 and 15 minutes\.
 When your cluster is ready, test that your `kubectl` configuration is correct\.

    ```
    kubectl get svc
    ```
 **Note**
-If you receive the error `"aws-iam-authenticator": executable file not found in $PATH`, your kubectl isn't configured for Amazon EKS\.
-For more information, see [Installing `aws-iam-authenticator`](install-aws-iam-authenticator.md)\.
-If you receive any other authorization or resource type errors, see [Unauthorized or access denied \(`kubectl`\)](troubleshooting.md#unauthorized) in the troubleshooting section\.
+If you receive any authorization or resource type errors, see [Unauthorized or access denied \(`kubectl`\)](troubleshooting.md#unauthorized) in the troubleshooting section\.

    Output: